auraphp/Aura.Filter/docs/validate.md

 ## alpha

-Validates the value as alphabetic only.ba
+Validates the value as alphabetic only.

 ```php
 $filter->validate('field')->is('alpha');